Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications

-An example of embedding prior knowledge via the mean function is shown by \cite{zhang2021gaussian}, where they showed an improved GP model for the deflection of the Tamar bridge \cite{cross2013long} under time-varying environmental conditions, by including an expected linear deflection of the cable due to temperature.
+An example of embedding prior knowledge via the mean function is shown by \cite{zhang2021gaussian}, where they showed an improved GP model for the deflection of the Tamar bridge \citep{cross2013long} under time-varying environmental conditions, by including an expected linear deflection of the cable due to temperature.
 Data from the Tamar bridge represents a relatively complex problem; a large-scale complicated structure under varying (and non-exhaustive) environmental conditions.
 However, even by applying the simplest method of embedding physics into a GP, the modelling was improved. \cite{petersen2022wind} also applied a novel physics-informed GP method to a bridge problem, but with the aim of estimating wind load from acceleration data.
 In their work, they developed a novel infusion of GP latent-force model (GP-LFM) with a Kalman filter-based approach.
 The inclusion of the GP-LFM allowed for characterisation of the \emph{evolution} of the wind-load, and this is enriched with prior physical knowledge in the form of stochastic information on wind-loads taken from wind-tunnel tests.
 This work provides an excellent demonstration of how physics information can be embedded to allow transfer of information from scaled structures.